kaanid/aliyun-oss-csharp-sdk/README.md

 ## [README of Chinese](https://github.com/aliyun/aliyun-oss-csharp-sdk/blob/master/README-CN.md)

+## About OSS SDK for C# V2
+> - OSS SDK for C# V2([alibabacloud-oss-csharp-sdk-v2](https://github.com/aliyun/alibabacloud-oss-csharp-sdk-v2)) beta version has been released, it is a major rewrite of OSS SDK for C# V1 (aliyun-oss-csharp-sdk).
+> - V2 simplifies underlying operations such as identification authentication, automatic retry of failed requests, and error handling.
+It provides flexible parameter configuration methods and rich advanced operations, such as paginator, transmission managers.
+This comprehensively improves development efficiency and experience.

 ## About
  Alibaba Cloud Object Storage Service (OSS) is a cloud storage service provided by [Alibaba Cloud](https://www.aliyun.com), featuring massive capacity, security, a low cost, and high reliability.
  - The OSS C# SDK is built based on [OSS REST API](https://help.aliyun.com/document_detail/31948.html).